CalvinWu4/RIT-Rate-My-Professors-Extension/README.md

 The build process goes through a few stages.

-If you just want to run a build, use `npm run build` for development and `npm run release` for production
+If you just want to run a build, use `npm run build-dev` for development and `npm run build` for production

 To run the extension in your browser, follow these instructions: